holos-aafc/Holos/H.Content/Documentation/FAQ/FAQ.md

 <a href="https://github.com/holos-aafc/Holos/discussions">Holos Discussion Forum</a>

-<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/FAQ/GitHub%20account.md#how-to-create-a-github-account">How to sign up for a Github account</a>
+<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/GitHub%20Guide/GitHub%20Guide.md#creating-an-account">How to sign up for a Github account</a>

-<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/FAQ/GitHub%20account.md#how-to-write-a-post-in-the-discussion-forum">How to create a simple post in the discussion forum</a>
+<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/GitHub%20Guide/GitHub%20Guide.md#how-to-write-a-post-in-the-discussion-forum">How to create a simple post in the discussion forum</a>
 </p>

 ---

 #### 4. How do I add/edit this FAQ?
 <p> Users can add and edit the FAQ.
 Note that this page uses markdown.
 To add and edit the FAQ, two steps are required: 1.
 Sign up for a GitHub account 2.
-Request access permissions to Holos repository.
-Note that access permission is not required if you just want to read FAQ.
-Access permission is necessary if you want to contribute to the FAQ page.
+Pull request to Holos repository.
+Once the admin of Holos repository appoves your pull request, the changes you made would apply to the FAQ page.

-<a href="">How to sign up for a Github account</a>
+<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/GitHub%20Guide/GitHub%20Guide.md#creating-an-account">How to sign up for a Github account</a>

-<a href="">How to request access permissions</a>
+<a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/GitHub%20Guide/GitHub%20Guide.md#contributing-changes-to-the-original-repository">How to make a pull request to Holos repository</a>
 </p>

 ---